Linux adoption: Netbooks

 In 2008, Gartner analysts predicted that mobile devices like Netbooks with Linux could potentially break the dominance of Microsoft's Windows as operating system provider, as the netbook concept focuses on OS-agnostic applications built as Web applications and browsing.
 Until 2008 the netbook market was dominated by Linux-powered devices; this changed in 2009 after Windows XP became available as option.
 One of the reasons given was that many customers returned Linux-based netbooks as they were still expecting a Windows-like environment, despite the netbook vision: a web-surfing and web-application device.

 Thin clients

 In 2011, Google introduced the Chromebook, a thin client running the Linux-based ChromeOS, with the ability to use web applications and remote desktop in to other computers running Windows, Mac OS X, a traditional Linux distribution or ChromeOS, using Chrome Remote Desktop.
 In 2012 Google and Samsung introduced the first version of the Chromebox, a small-form-factor desktop equivalent to the Chromebook.

 By 2013, Chromebooks had captured 20–25% of the sub-$300 US laptop market.

+By 2014, Google launched App Runtime for Chrome (ARC), which allowed certain Android apps to be run, it was no longer a thin client.

+By 2020, Chromebook's market share was 10.8%, placing it above the Mac platform; having found success in education markets.

+Dell created the ThinLinux operating system for the Wyse series of products.
+It is based on SLES 12, and it is made as an alternative to Dell's ThinOS operating system.

+HP created the ThinPro operating system.
+It provides a filesystem that is locked, and encrypted for hardened security.
+It also has support for hardware-based BIOS protection.

+Lenovo created the LeTOS operating system.
+It has the ability to be managed with the Lenovo LTM management software.

+Stratodesk NoTouch is an operating system based on Linux that is designed for thin clients.
+It has the ability to be installed on a variety of platforms, instead of being specific to a specific vendor's hardware.
+This includes PCs, laptops, and embedded single-board computers, such as the Raspberry Pi.
+It includes support for healthcare authentication features, such as Imprivata SSO, FUS, and fingerprint authentication.